AdamAdham/AI-Notes/README.md

 Markov means that the future depends on only the current state not how he got to that state

 ### State Action Value Function
-$Q(s,a)$: Return if:
+$Q(s,a)$ = The Return if:
 - start at state s
 - take action a once
 - then behave optimally after that

 $$
 Q(s,a) = R(s) + \gamma max Q'(s',a')